FernandoFRF/Responsive-Navigation-Bar/README.md

 # **Responsive Navigation Bar**

-Just a simple reponsive navigation bar with small animation using HTML, CSS and JavaScript.
+Just a simple reponsive navigation bar with small animations using HTML, CSS and JavaScript.

 - Navigation Bar Animations: